 Applications can also be sent on paper to the following address:

-The Secretary of the Cambridge Psychology Research Ethics Committee
+The Administrator of the Cambridge Psychology Research Ethics Committee

 School of the Biological Sciences

 If you would like further advice on the suitability of a project for review or the review process itself, call: 01223 766894 or consult the ethical review process outline (on the left).